robertvacareanu/llm4regression/README.md

 Additionally, there is an example in `prompt.txt`.

 ### How to re-run some experiments
 Please see the folders in `src/experiments`.
 Each folder contains a `README.md` file with additional explanations, including the reasoning behind the experiment.
+You will need specific API keys for models such as Claude, GPT-4, etc. I used the following files: (1) `api.key` for OpenAI, (2) `api_deepinfra_personal.key` for DeepInfra, (3) `api_openrouter_personal.key` for OpenRouter, and (4) `api_fireworks_personal.key` for Fireworks.

 (1) For the regression performance, over both linear and non-linear datasets, please check the files in `src/experiments/regression_performance`.
 For example, to re-run GPT-4, just run `python -m src.experiments.regression_performance.regression_performance_openai`.
 Please note that this command will re-run every dataset with `gpt-4-0125-preview`.
 Please change the code if you have different requirements.